 Tests showed that Paisley’s problem was fluid build-up in her chest cavity, which was preventing her lungs from fully inflating.
 She had chylothorax, a condition in which fluid leaks from the lymphatic system and collects in the chest.

 “Doctors recommended that we go to Children’s Hospital of Philadelphia.”

 Innovative treatment at CHOP

-The Center for Lymphatic Imaging and Interventions has unique expertise in treating lymphatic leaks.
+The Jill and Mark Fishman Center for Lymphatic Disorders has unique expertise in treating lymphatic leaks.
 The center’s team has treated hundreds of children and adults with lymphatic leaks and lymphatic flow disorders, making it the largest and most active treatment program of its kind in the world.
 The center is led by Yoav Dori, MD, PhD, a pediatric cardiologist at CHOP, who has pioneered a procedure to locate and plug the leaks in the lymphatic system.

 The center uses dynamic contrast MR lymphangiography (DCMRL), an advanced imaging test, to confirm the location of the leaks.
 Doctors then perform a minimally invasive procedure to embolize the leaks — essentially sealing them with a special glue.
 With the leaks closed, the lymphatic system responds by opening up new or preexisting dormant pathways.